-This is a pretty standard banana muffin recipe with all the usual suspects: flour, butter, sugar, bananas, an egg, chocolate chips, etc.
+This is a pretty standard banana muffin recipe with all the usual suspects: flour, butter, sugar, bananas, an egg, chocolate chips, etc. Just make sure you use very ripe bananas.
+Makes this a LOT easier.

 You’re going to need a few mixing bowls for this recipe, so here are a few of my favorites!

-Stainless Steel Set of 3 Bowls
+Set of 3 Stainless Steel Bowls

 - The recipe calls for 1 cup each of whole wheat and all-purpose flour.
-But you can use all whole wheat or all-purpose instead of doing half and half if you’d like!
+But you can use all whole wheat or all-purpose instead of doing half and half if you’d like.

 - If you’re gluten-free, I highly recommend using a flour blend that you trust or gluten-free all-purpose flour.